Gabriel-P-Langlois/nyu_cs101_course_material_F2023/slides/unix_intro.md

 Note that writing `cd /bar`, with the forward slash, would navigate to a directory named `bar` that is a sub-directory of the root directory, if any such directory exists, which is not what you wanted.

-You can, of course drill down several levels of directories at once.
+You can, of course, drill down several levels of directories at once.

 ```bash
 foo@bar$ cd bar/baz/blue